 While some might believe that you should begin the job search the day after you lost your job, I’m not one of them.

-This said, don’t take a “vacation,” as many of my job seekers have.
+This said, don’t take a “vacation,” as some of my job seekers have.
 They figure summer is time to vacation, right?
 Wrong.
 The best time to look for work can be the summer when many employers have more time to entertain your request for an informational interview.
 Just recently our organization filled three positions.